 01 of 04

-Chair Rail: Not Just For Historic Homes
+Chair Rails: Not Just For Historic Homes

-Chair rail first came about as a buffer to keep chair backs from hitting delicate plaster walls.
-As plaster walls turned into wallboard, and dining rooms lost their popularity, so too did chair rail.
-But in the last few years, chair rail, along with other types of trim such as wainscot, tall baseboards, and crown molding, has surged back into homes as a design element.Continue to 2 of 4 below.
+Chair rail moldings installed along the walls first came into use as a buffer to prevent the backs of chairs from hitting delicate plaster walls in dining rooms, where chairs were constantly being moved back and forth around the table.
+As plaster walls turned into wallboard and formal dining rooms lost their popularity, so too did chair rails fade from prominence.
+But in the last few years, the chair rail, along with other traditional types of ornamental trim, such as wainscoting, tall baseboards, and crown molding, has surged back into homes as a design element.

 02 of 04

 How high should you install your chair rail molding?
 In the past, when a chair rail was actually used as a bumper for chair backs, the answer would have been "as high as the backs of the chairs."

 But chair rail now is used more as a design element than as a practical device for protecting walls.
 You can look at chair rail height from two perspectives:

 - Height above the floor: In rooms with 8-foot-high ceilings, you can place chair railing between 30 and 48 inches above the floor.
 In most instances, though, a chair rail will be between 32 and 36 inches from floor level.